 - Inventory Management: Although inventory management is one of the most important tasks that needs to be done regularly, there are ways to automate it.
 Businesses worth their salt automate the processes of tracking their profitable stocks and reordering based on market trends.
 Therefore, what you need to do as a business is let your capital engender the process of further capital building.
 If you are a small business and are facing issues with cash flow, chances are that you might have overstocked, because 42% of small enterprises face this problem.

 - Automating Order Processing: A lot of work needs to be done once a customer places an order with a business.
 Firstly, the order needs to be confirmed based on information from the inventory about the availability of resources.
 Secondly, the billing and shipping label has to be printed.
 Lastly, a shipping notification must be promptly sent to the customer, and to avoid delays, trust customer relationship systems from Atidiv.
+Automation through microtasking can integrate these steps seamlessly while improving fulfillment speed and customer experience.
 You can well understand how smoothly these processes can run once these automation microtasks function as an integrated unit.

 Utilising Task Management Tools